melmasri/HPprediction/README.md

 + `uncertainty`: whether to sample and incorporate the uncertainty parameter or not.
 See 'Details' for more information.
 + `...`: optional arguments to the lower layer MCMC sampling algorithm:
   + `y`: a single number of a vector of size H specifying the initial value for the row affinities, default is 1.
   + `a_y`: alpha hyperparameter of the Gamma priors of the row affinities, default is 1.
-The beta parameter is set to 1.
+Beta parameter is set to 1.
   + `y_sd`: initial standard deviation for the proposal distribution (Gaussian) for the row parameters, default is 0.2.
   + `w`: a single number of a vector of size J specifying the initial value for the column affinities, default is 1.
   + `a_w`: alpha hyperparameter of the Gamma priors of the column affinities, default is 1.
-The beta parameter is set to 1.
+Beta parameter is set to 1.
   + `w_sd`: initial standard deviation for the proposal distribution (Gaussian) for the column parameters, default is 0.2.
   + `eta`: initial value for the tree transformation parameter under the `EB` model, default is 0.
   + `eta_sd`: initial standard deviation for the proposal distribution (Gaussian) for the column parameters, default is 0.005.